LemmyNet/rfcs/0000-plugins.md

 - Reject comments from specific user IDs (like [!santabot@slrpnk.net](https://slrpnk.net/post/11069853))
 - Additional suggestions welcome

+## Plugin Licensing

+Plugins can use any license chosen by the developer, including proprietary.
+This ensures that plugins can integrate with proprietary libaries, for example Android/iOS push notifications.

 # Drawbacks

 Plugins may have a negative impact on Lemmy's performance.
 It is up to plugin developers and instance admins to ensure that plugins run adequately.
 In any case plugins are only called for POST actions but not for GET.
 This means slow plugins might result in longer waiting time to submit posts, but passive browsing will be unaffected.